 “When we moved to New York and I left the dance academy in Florida, I still had the dark room equipment and so I began to take a more serious interest in photography as I was no longer employed,” Vorrias explains to Greek Reporter.

-Leanne and Nikos traveled to Greece almost every summer.
-And they always made time to come to Mykonos.
-The first friendships made in Mykonos some 30 years earlier with Tasos Xydakis and his Swedish wife Carola.
+Leanne and Nikos traveled to Greece almost every summer, and they always made time to come to Mykonos.
+The first friendships were made in Mykonos some thirty years earlier with Tasos Xydakis and his Swedish wife, Carola.

 Greek Friendships Expand